willdady/thunderchild/README.markdown

 # Thunderchild

-Thunderchild is a turn-key CMS solution built atop Django.
+Thunderchild is a CMS solution built atop Django.
 It is inspired by ExpressionEngine by EllisLab.

 ## Requirements